Chapter 1 : A Wasps Attention

 Once everyone had been seated, the long process of picking the teams played out.
 Roxanne found herself a few times looking over at the Wimbourne Wasps table, she could just about manage to see Jason from where she was sitting if people didn’t move in her way.
 She didn’t understand why she was looking for him, he was her rival and she wanted nothing more than to beat him during the game.
 Possibly one day she would be stealing the crown of best Beater in England from the top of his head, which would wipe the smug smirk off of his face.

 Jason was watching her carefully, and Roxanne felt like she couldn’t pull herself away from his gaze as though trapped in some sort of a spell.
 Jason waggled his eyebrows at her seductively, before giving her a wink and licking his lips slowly, causing her to begin fuming slightly.
+She looked down as her hand found the bracelet she was wearing, pushing it around her wrist, the silver and crystals shining brightly against her darker skin, it was a gift from her parents for making it onto the team and she wore it to all special occassions.

 “The fifth game of the season will be between Appleby Arrows and Caerphilly Catapults,” There were claps around her as she realised what the announcer had said.
 Roxanne was thankful that her first match would be against them, knowing that she didn’t want her team’s first match to be against the Wimbourne Wasps.
-She didn’t much fancy being banned for a match for throwing a Beaters bat at Jason at the beginning of the season.
-She wasn’t sure how much more of his flirting she was going to be able to tolerate it, especially if it was during a game.
+She didn’t much fancy being banned for a match for throwing a Beater's bat at Jason at the beginning of the season.
+She wasn’t sure how much more of his flirting, she was going to be able to tolerate it, especially if it was during a game.

-There were more claps around her as more games were announced, as well as dates of the other games.
+There were more claps around her as more games were announced, as well as the dates of the other games.
 It turned out that Roxanne’s team wouldn’t be facing Jason’s for around two months at the least, depending on the outcome of the other games.
 Roxanne was extremely thankful for this; she didn’t much like the idea of Jason seeming to have set his sights on her.
-If his reputation in the papers was anything to go by, she would be nothing more than a cheap fling and she didn’t want to be another notch in his bed post.
+If his reputation in the papers was anything to go by, she would be nothing more than a cheap fling and she didn’t want to be another notch in his bedpost.

 The rest of the matches were drawn and the teams were allowed to continue drinking again.
 Roxanne watched as Jason stood up from his chair and seemed to boldly begin making his way over to where Roxanne was sitting.